-(Amount in Lakhs) Particulars March 31, 2021 March 31, 2020 Total outstanding dues of micro enterprises and small enterprises : a) Principal amount and interest due thereon remaining unpaid 4.51 0.69 b) Interest paid by the Company in terms of Section 16 of the Micro, Small and Medium Enterprises Development Act, 2006, along with the amount of the payment made to the supplier beyond the appointed day. - - c) Interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the period) but without adding interest specified under the Micro, Small and Mediur Enterprises Act, 2006 - d) Interest accrued and remaining unpaid at the end of each accounting year - - e) Interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the sma enterprises, for the purpose of disallowance of a deductible expenditure -
+Particulars March 31, 2022 March 31, 2021 Total outstanding dues of micro enterprises and small enterprises : a) Principal amount and interest due thereon remaining unpaid 2.06 4.51 b) Interest paid by the Company in terms of Section 16 of the Micro Small and Medium Enterprises Development Act, 2006, along wi amount of the payment made to the supplier beyond the appointed th the c) Interest due and payable for the period of delay in making payme (which have been paid but beyond the appointed day during the but without adding interest specified under the Micro, Small and Enterprises Act, 2006 period) - d) Interest accrued and remaining unpaid at the end of each accounting year - - e) Interest remaining due and payable even in the succeeding years such date when the interest dues as above are actually paid to the enterprises, for the purpose of disallowance of a deductible expert ne small

-Interest due on the outstanding amount will be considered on actual basis i.e. payment basis.
+^{} Interest due on the outstanding amount will be considered on actual basis i.e. payment basis.

-There are no Micro, Small and Medium Enterprises, to whom the Company over dues which are outstanding for more than 45 days as at March 31, 2021 and no interest payment during the year to any Micro, Small and Medium Enterprises.
+There are no Micro, Small and Medium Enterprises, to whom the Company over dues which are outstanding for more than 45 days as at March 31, 2022 and no interest payment during the year to any Micro, Small and Medium Enterprises.
 This information as required to be disclosed under the Micro, Small and Medium Enterprises Development Act, 2006 has been determined to the extent such parties have been identified on the basis of information available with the Company.
 This has been relied upon by the auditors.

-32. Company operates in a single business segment.
+33. Company operates in a single business segment.
 However it operates both in Indian and international markets.
-Accordingly information required under Ind AS - 108 "Segment Reporting" pertaining to geographical segment is as under :
+Accordingly information required under Ind AS - 108 "Segment Reporting" pertaining to geographical segment is as under: